DYLE: Dynamic Latent Extraction for Abstractive Long-Input Summarization: Analysis and Discussion

+We evaluate the effect of consistency loss on extractor performance.
+Note that removing the consistency loss means that the extractor and the generator are independently trained.
+The results are presented in Table~\ref{tab:ablation-study} as part of the ablation study.
+Removing the consistency loss leads to worse model performance.
+We observe that the consistency loss helps the model better learn the importance of the selected text snippets useful for the generation.

-\paragraph{Extractor performance} We feed the extractive oracle to the generator.
+\paragraph{Extractor performance compared with extractive oracles} We feed the extractive oracles to the generator.
 The results are summarized in Table \ref{tab:oracle-test-comparison}.
-We observe that extractive oracle contains more salient information than the text snippets extracted by extractor.
+We observe that extractive oracles contain more salient information than the text snippets extracted by the extractor.
+Feeding the extractive oracle to the generator indicates the upper bound of the extractor performance.
+However, we observe that the gap between the performance of using the extractive oracle and using the extractor output is relatively small.